jorgeavilacartes/splice-junction-classification/README.md

 # Splice Junction Classification
 ### Using deep learning
-Based on the work of Anastiasia Marzi, from Unimib.
+Based on Anastiasia Marzi's Thesis, from Unimib.

 ## `./01-data-preparation`
 Selection of train, validation and test sets.